Learn how to smoke ribeye steaks the RIGHT WAY on ANY grill or smoker!

 When the pellet grill has come up to temperature, place your ribeye steaks on the grill grates.

-The great thing about a pellet grill is you can likely just leave the ribeye steaks in place when they hit 115°F internally and then crank the heat as high is it will go for the final sear as described above.
+The great thing about a pellet grill is you can likely just leave the ribeye steaks in place when they hit 115°F internally and then crank the heat as high is it will go, or move them over to a hot set of Grill Grates as described above for the final sear.

 Check out our full in depth summary of how to cook steaks on a pellet grill here.